bazmonk/digigurdy-baz/README.md

 ## I found a bug.

 Please open an issue (top of the page here) and describe it for me.
+If it's a build problem, I'd like to see the output of Teensyduino (from the bottom panel) when it fails.

 Big bonus points (I'll make a credits screen for you all) if you can reproduce it and tell me how so I can fix it.
 Git issues here generate emails for me so it's the preferred way to document them (versus facebook or some other method).

 ## I want it to do something it doesn't do.